-The current study, in combination with others from the Boreal Plain, suggests that phosphorus export will increase with the amount of watershed disturbed in these relatively large (> 100 km2) watersheds.
+The current study, in combination with others from the Boreal Plain, suggests that phosphorus export will increase with the amount of watershed disturbed in these relatively large (> 100 km) watersheds.
 Phosphorus and nitrogen, two limiting nutrients in fresh water, demonstrate increased export following fire, thus the primary producing community (including algae, cyanobacteria and rooted plants) will likely respond with increased biomass.
 However, community shifts following fires in upland sites are more difficult to predict.
-In contrast, current harvesting practices, even at low levels, appear to influence export of phosphorus, but not nitrate (TROS study, Prepas et al. 2000, in press).
-Increased phosphorus in the absence of nitrogen can help shift phytoplankton communities towards cyanobacterial and cyanotoxic domination.
+In contrast, current harvesting practices, even at low levels, appear to influence export of phosphorus, but not nitrate (TROS study, Prepas et al. 2001a).
+Increased phosphorus in the absence of nitrogen can help shift phytoplankton communities towards cyanobacterial and cyanotoxin domination.
 This study will form the basis of a long-term review of the signature of fire on aquatic systems, including toxic substances and how forestry practices can most closely link with the appropriate nutrient signature on receiving waters.

-With our industrial partners (Millar Western, Blue Ridge Lumber, Alberta Plywood, Vanderwell, and Louisiana Pacific), we will evaluate a set of harvesting patterns to compare with the effects of the Virginia Hills and related fires.
-Harvesting patterns being considered include clear cut with and without buffer, variable amounts of leave areas within the watershed, select tree removal, and within both aspen- and conifer-dominated systems.
+With our industrial partners (Millar Western, Blue Ridge Lumber, Vanderwell, and Louisiana Pacific), we will evaluate a set of harvesting patterns to compare with the effects of the Virginia Hills and related fires.
+Harvesting patterns being considered include clear cut with and without buffer, variable amounts of leave areas within the watershed, select tree removal, and aspen- versus conifer-dominated systems.
 We will focus our attention on export of phosphorus and nitrogen following disturbance.
+The Virginia Hills study will allow us to follow and in a related study, model the long-term and dynamic effects of fire on aquatic systems.

 Further, in cooperation with Alberta Health and Wellness and Environment Canada, we had the opportunity to evaluate the impact of the fire and subsequent logging on contaminants, including mercury and chlorinated organics.
-Two months following the fire, there was no clear evidence of increased dioxins, furans, PCBs or PAHs in sediment and/or biotic samples collected in the zone of likely impact from the fire (Chen et al. 1999; Gabos et al. 1999, 2000 in press; Ikonomou et al. 1999).
-However, a potential signal was observed for mercury in stream water and sediment samples from burnt (Sakwatamau and Feeman rivers) and non-burnt (Little Smoky River) sites, suggesting that erosion of soil material following forest fire may affect the flux of mercury to surface waters (Alberta Health, 1999 unpublished data).
-These results are being followed up with a study of mercury in biota from Virginia Hills lakes with burnt and non-burnt watersheds and a whole-lake experiment that will incorporate pre- and post-logging treatment to evaluate the effect of timer harvesting on mercury in aquatic biota.
+Two months following the fire, there was no clear evidence of increased dioxins, furans, PCBs or PAHs in sediment and/or biotic samples collected in the zone of likely impact from the fire (Chen et al. 1999; Gabos et al. 1999, 2001; Ikonomou et al. 1999).
+However, a potential signal was observed for mercury in stream water and sediment samples from burned (Sakwatamau and Feeman rivers) and non-burned (Little Smoky River) sites, suggesting that erosion of soil material following forest fire may affect the flux of mercury to surface waters (Alberta Health, 1999 unpublished data).
+These results are being followed up with a study of mercury in biota from Virginia Hills lakes with burned and non-burned watersheds and a whole-lake experiment that will incorporate pre- and post-logging treatment to evaluate the effect of timber harvesting on mercury in aquatic biota.